-Julie Orlowski enters her sixth season as Thomas University’s head women's soccer coach in 2018.
+Julie Orlowski enters her seventh season as Thomas University’s head women's soccer coach in 2020.
 Orlowski joined the Night Hawk athletic department in February 2013.

 The Night Hawks played in the quarterfinals of the Sun Conference Championship in 2017, their sixth straight conference tournament appearance under Orlowski.